MicrosoftDocs/dynamics-365-intelligent-order-management/topics/state-framework.md

 #### Entity State/State Reason columns

 The state framework introduces two new columns to the entities that are part of Intelligent Order Management.
 These columns were added to support localizable **State** and **State Reason** status fields.
-It also introduces a new **ReadOnly** field that indicate that a record shouldn't be editable in the user interface (UI).
+It also introduces a new **ReadOnly** field that indicates that a record shouldn't be editable in the user interface (UI).

 |**Field**|**Description**|
 |:-|:-|